arturoBeccar/Grants-Program/applications/CoinFabrik_On_Ink_Integration_Tests.md

 With this grant, our objective is to conduct a comprehensive analysis to identify any other missing functionalities in integration tests, and to propose and develop new testing features based on our findings.

 Our intention is to `flatten the anvil` of ink! integration testing.
-With a properly flattened anvil, a quality tools can be built.
+With a properly flattened anvil, quality tools can be built.

 ### Project Details